dangar61/software-notes/src/welcome.md

 # Software Engineering Notes.

 ### Welcome.
-This is my COVID19 sanity project.
+This is my COVID-19 sanity project.
 I decided to share my experiences with everyone out there who wants to write software for a living.

-### Quality = f(K,P,t)
+### Quality = f(K,P,T)
      Where:
      K = Knowledge
      P = Practice
-     t = talent
+     T = Talent

-Many people say software quality is function of  talent.
-I disagree.
-Quality is a function of knowledge and practice more than talent.
-If **K** and **P** are large values, the value of **t** is insignificant.
+Do software engineers have to be talented?
+Well, software quality is a function of knowledge, practice and talent.
+As **K** and **P** grow, the value of **T** becomes less significant.
+So, in other words, if you gain experience, you can do the job even with low **T**.
+--haha